maryvilledev/cnvm/README.md

    *user@workstation:~/cnvm$:* `./footlocker-bootstrap.sh hybrid-demo`

 4. This will kick off the build of 3 hosts.
-A build host, and two footlockers.
+A build host (in virtualbox, in your workstation), and two footlockers (one in virtualbox and one up at AWS).
 A footlocker is a host that is prepped to host cnvms.
 This step will take approximately 10 minutes depending on your local workstation horsepower and network connectivity.
-When completed you will be returned to the prompt, and you may now log into cnvm-host-01 to deploy your first cnvm:
+When completed you will be returned to the prompt, and you may then log into cnvm-host-01 to deploy your first cnvm:

    *user@workstation~/cnvm$:* `vagrant ssh cnvm-host-01`